 Added Benefit: Enough wood left over to use on a custom valance; virtually zero waste.

-As mentioned above, this post and nine to follow are based on the ideaBOOK 01 Displaying & Organizing available for a free download here.
+As mentioned above, this post and nine to follow are based on the ideaBOOK 01 Displaying & Organizing.
+It is available to download here.